DKTJONATHAN/TheReport/src/content/posts/is-usikimye-by-njeri-migwi-a-scam.md

 The pattern is clear: someone asks directly.
 Either they get no answer, or they get a response that doesn’t address the actual question.
 Then the thread moves on.

 On X/Twitter, the conversation is faster, more fragmented.
 Critics tweet specific concerns: “No transparency on funds.”
 “Story changed between tweets.” “@NjeriWaMigwi when will you release audited accounts?”
+Some, like **Wordsmith (Ole Pundit)**, have faced backlash for questioning her work, but the core doubts remain[1][2].

 Supporters fire back: “You’re attacking a survivor.”
 “This is misogyny.”
 “You don’t understand GBV work.”